 IAT 432: Design Evaluation This course explores the evaluation of interactive technologies and designs.
 It teaches a number of evaluation methodologies and methods common in HCI and interaction design, including heuristic evaluation, usability studies, controlled experiments, affective evaluation, and interface aesthetics.

-IAT 499: Graduation Project The goal of the course is for students to complete a project of significant size and scope that allows them to bring together skills and knowledge learned across a variety of courses at SIAT.
+IAT 499: Graduation Project The goal of the capstone course is for students to complete a project of significant size and scope that allows them to bring together skills and knowledge learned across a variety of courses at SIAT.

 IAT 804: Foundations of Research Design for the Human-Centred Design of Interactive Technologies This course provides an introduction to different epistemological worldviews, research approaches and methodological traditions of inquiry that are used to conduct research within SIAT.
 Students are introduced to a range of ways of knowing and inquiring in human-centred design, development and analysis of interactive technologies including scientific, social science, humanities, design and art-based approaches.